 - Some states require the commercial co-venturer to prepare an accounting, retain it for a specified number of years, and make it available to state regulators and their charitable co-venturer.

 - Some states require disclosure statements to be included in the advertising.

 - Increasingly, state regulators are requiring nonprofits to disclose co-venture relationships on their charitable solicitation registrations.

-Approximately twelve states require advertisements to disclose the expected portion of the sales price, percentage of gross proceeds, or other consideration the charity is to receive as a result of the sales promotion.
+Approximately 12 states require advertisements to disclose the expected portion of the sales price, percentage of gross proceeds, or other consideration the charity is to receive as a result of the promotion.
 Failure to comply can prompt investigations from state Attorneys General which can lead to fines and negative publicity.
 The better approach is to do it right the first time.
 Once a company has conducted a compliant and successful charitable sales promotion, similar campaigns will be easier to implement going forward.

 If you are seeking advice and assistance with commercial co-venturer contracts, disclosures and registrations, contact firstname.lastname@example.org.